Meet the Miniature American Shepherd

 Mini Aussies are highly social dogs, but they can exhibit behavior issues if they don’t get socialized early.
 Make sure you introduce them to lots of people and animals.
 The earliest months of their puppyhood are the most important, so throughout their first year make sure they meet lots of friends.

 While Miniature American Shepherds are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like a Pumpkin plan that covers hereditary conditions Mini Aussies are prone to developing, and can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose insurance plans like Pumpkin's, which can help cover the costs associated with the hereditary conditions Mini Aussies are prone to developing.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions, they can’t always be avoided.
 Let’s look at some common conditions, and how Pumpkin Dog Insurance plans can help cover the cost of care!

 Hip Dysplasia